The Pocket Gallery is a small display space in Clifford Carl Hall, on the main floor of the Royal BC Museum.

 The gallery showcases the little-seen behind-the-scenes work of the Royal BC Museum.

 Featured displays are great opportunities for visitors to see how individual staff members explore innovative, provocative and sometimes revelatory ideas, drawing on collections, research, partnerships and programmes that you might otherwise know very little about.

 Pocket Gallery displays change regularly, as Royal BC Museum professionals continually pitch fresh ideas and focus on new projects.
 Access to the Pocket Gallery is free to all visitors.

-The Pocket Gallery is supported by Helijet.
+The Pocket Gallery is proudly supported by

-Currently Featured in the Pocket Gallery
+Currently featured in the Pocket Gallery

 This display highlights the Royal BC Museum’s role in documenting BC’s natural heritage through the collection of biological specimens in BC Parks.
 It also highlights the roles played by our university colleagues collecting digital observations and park visitors contributing submissions to the iNaturalist app.

 Coordinated by Claudia Copley, Royal BC Museum entomology collections manager, Collaborating for Conservation celebrates how the museum, universities and the public all help BC Parks document the diversity of species in parks.

 The result of all this documentation has been a massive overall increase in knowledge about biodiversity in BC’s provincial parks—the third-largest parks system in North America.